-Very briefly, Professional Edition is required for uses beyond personal satisfaction.
+Very briefly, Professional Edition is required for uses beyond personal satisfaction and educational instruction.
 If you're selling images or using the software as part of your job or to support a business, museum, or funded project, then you need Professional Edition.
 Professional Edition also provides access to the software's most advanced technical features and extended access to our support staff.

 Prosumer Edition is our flagship product for non-professional users.
 It includes the “Pro-only” technical features from Professional Edition, but at a reduced price for advanced consumers.

 Here is a full list of the “Pro-only” features:

 Personal Edition is our entry-level product.
 It contains all the features that you're likely to need for most applications, plus free trials of the Pro-only features.
 Trials of Pro-only features cover a 30-day period that starts when each feature is first used.
 To continue using a Pro-only feature after its trial period has expired, you can upgrade to Prosumer Edition by contacting email@example.com .